reactmultimodalchallenge/baseline_react2023/README.md

 <details><summary> <b> External Tool Preparation </b> </summary>
 <p>

-In this baseline, we leverage [3DMM model](https://github.com/LizhenWangT/FaceVerse) to extract 3DMM coefficients and render the 3D listener and
+The baselines leverage [3DMM model](https://github.com/LizhenWangT/FaceVerse) to extract 3DMM coefficients, and render 3D facial reactions.

-then we use a 3D-to-2D [PIRender](https://github.com/RenYurui/PIRender) to render final 2D frames of listener.
+Then, we use a 3D-to-2D tool [PIRender](https://github.com/RenYurui/PIRender) to render final 2D facial reaction frames.

-- If you use our prepared 3DMM coefficients, you need to download the FaceVerse version 2 model at this [page](https://github.com/LizhenWangT/FaceVerse)
+- You can alternatively use 3DMM coefficients prepared by us by downloading the FaceVerse version 2 model at this [page](https://github.com/LizhenWangT/FaceVerse)

-  and put in the folder (`external/FaceVerse/data/`).
+  and put it in the folder (`external/FaceVerse/data/`).

   We provide extracted 3DMM coefficients for downloading at [Google Drive](https://drive.google.com/drive/folders/1RrTytDkkq520qUUAjTuNdmS6tCHQnqFu).

   We also provide the mean_face, std_face and reference_full of 3DMM coefficients at [Google Drive](https://drive.google.com/drive/folders/1uVOOJzY3p2XjDESwH4FCjGO8epO7miK4).
-Please put them at the folder (`external/FaceVerse/`).
+Please put them in the folder (`external/FaceVerse/`).

-- We re-train the PIRender and provide the [checkpoint](https://drive.google.com/drive/folders/1Ys1u0jxVBxrmQZrcrQbm8tagOPNxrTUA).
-Please put it at the folder (`external/PIRender/`).
+- We re-trained the PIRender and the well-trained model is provided at the [checkpoint](https://drive.google.com/drive/folders/1Ys1u0jxVBxrmQZrcrQbm8tagOPNxrTUA).
+Please put it in the folder (`external/PIRender/`).

 </p>
 </details>